-Eligibility: Monroe County, Michigan resident and

-United States citizen, full-time student enrolled in at least twelve (12) academic credit hours per semester, student must be planning to transfer to a college or university to pursue a degree in music, applicant must be a graduating high school senior, preference given to an Ida High School, Ida, Michigan student, otherwise scholarship will be awarded to graduating high school senior who meets all other criteria, during scholarship year recipient must be a member of the College/Community Symphony Band and/or the Agora Chorale, financial need may be considered, submit an essay (300-500 words) detailing their interest and involvement in music, letter of recommendation from their high school band and/or choir director child/grandchild of a local (Monroe County, Michigan) firefighter, full-time student enrolled in a minimum of twelve (12) credit hours, Monroe County, Michigan resident, minimum GPA of 2.5
+Eligibility: Monroe County, Michigan resident and United States citizen, full-time student enrolled in at least twelve (12) academic credit hours per semester, student must be planning to transfer to a college or university to pursue a degree in music. applicant must be a graduating high school senior, preference given to an Ida High School, Ida, Michigan student, otherwise scholarship will be awarded to graduating high school senior who meets all other criteria, during scholarship vear recipient must be a member of the College/Community Symphony Band and/or the Agora Chorale, financial need may be considered, submit an essay (300-500 words) detailing their interest and involvement in music. letter or recommendation from their high school band and/or choir director.
+Second-year student in the registered nursing program also eligible.